gltwodotlineci/Python-migrations-tst/docs/source/getting_started.rst

+Starting the Application
+===================================
 Welcome to the Lettings Application
-===================================

 This application can be used to create and list rental places all around the world and view the details of each place.